sihyun-yu/Ogogada/Reports/[DP1] Needfinding.md

 * Know how much cups can be made at once for each menu

-* Check all of questions while taking the order
+* Check all of the questions while taking the order

-* Memorize all of recipes of the menus
+* Memorize all of the recipes of the menus

 * Do not want to be embarrassed while facing various types of people